gdaverdin/bioinfo/Lab-5-:-Intervals.md

 Today we will go over a set of practical exercises regarding intervals in genomic data.
 Intervals are critical for genomics; every gene annotation, transposon annotation, and read alignment is really just an interval of locations along a genome or transcriptome -- a start and stop location.

-Today's lab will focus largely on using the bedtools suite of programs.
+Today's lab will focus largely on using the bedtools and samtools suites of programs.
 We will use the data and your outputs from the Variant Calling lab.
 I have placed these files here so you can copy them into your own directory:

     /home/student/binf4550/data/05.Intervals